1900 - 1982: The Finn Hall

 A motion was made and unanimously accepted to make an offer to the United Mine Workers' Union, local 2335, promising the Hall and including its stoves, tables and chairs, by legal business agreement, to the United Mine Workers, if they accept to move the Hall to another Union Pacific Coal Company location.

-A motion was made and accepted that if the Local United Mine Workers' Local cannot accept the offer, then in that case the current board of the Hall Company is to sell the Hall to the highest bidder with the understanding that the Hall is to be moved from its current location.
+A motion was made and accepted that if the Local United Mine Workers' Local cannot accept the offer, the current board of the Hall Company is to sell the Hall to the highest bidder with the understanding that the Hall is to be moved from its current location.

 The furnishings which have been gathered for the Hall by the members are to be divided as follows: